PSYCHOTHERAPIST / TRAINER / CONSULTANT / SPEAKER

 And please feel free to contact me with any questions or concerns you may have.

-I’m a native Dane who grew up in Belgium.
-I studied clinical psychology and systemic psychotherapy at Universities in England and Belgium.
-Additionally, I studied communication training at the Humboldt University in Berlin.
-I moved back to Copenhagen in 2011, and work in a group practice, as well as a university lecturer at DIS (Danish Institute for Study Abroad).
-I’m married and have two children.
+I’m a native Dane who has lived abroad for over 30 years, making my way though five other countries before settling down in Copenhagen again.
+I studied clinical psychology and systemic/relational psychotherapy at Universities in England and Belgium, and became a communication trainer at the Humboldt University in Berlin.
+I moved back to the Cope in 2011, and work in a group practice with four other talented psychotherapists.
+Next to my therapeutic work, I teach psychology and human sexuality at a university level, and offer various workshop and training sessions.
+Recently I also became a columnist for the Copenhagen Post.
+Privately I’m married and have two children.

 I’m fluent in English, Danish, German, and Dutch.